SixClones-Java-Cpp-lua/GmodConsoleReader/README.md

 ## Content

 - Only one [java file](src/Main.java) that can start and read a garry's mod server
-- A [cpp file](src/cpp/main.cpp) not used anymore, that used to do the job of the pty4J lib
+- A [cpp file](src/cpp/main.cpp) not used anymore, that was used to do the job of the pty4J lib

 ## Compile